jp/blog/source/2014-05-18-a-simple-chef-and-berkshelf-tutorial.html.markdown

 READMORE

 <center>
-# Chef, Berkshelf and a simple sysctl cookbook on Vagrant machines.
+# Chef-server, Berkshelf and a simple sysctl cookbook on Vagrant machines.
 </center>

 ## Get the tutorial's kitchen repository